 Get free energy advice from Selectra and switch to a great offer!

 Our energy specialists can help you switch to a better energy plan in just a few minutes.

-ISEM however, provides the opportunity for generators to submit bids at several points during the course of a day and provides much more flexibility with regards to the way generators and suppliers can take part in market trading.
+ISEM however, provides the opportunity for generators to submit bids at several points during the day and provides much more flexibility with regards to the way generators and suppliers can take part in the energy market trading.

 The changes brought about by the new ISEM system benefit customers in three ways:

 - They assure the security of supply by facilitating cross-border trading and best use principles.
 By trading energy with the rest of Europe, Ireland benefits from the economy of scale found in the EU's larger system.